 Falls Lake, located in the Neuse River Basin, provides the drinking water for a half million people in Raleigh and six other municipalities in eastern Wake County: Garner, Knightdale, Rolesville, Wake Forest, Wendell and Zebulon.
 The Neuse River Basin is one of the fastest growing river basins in the country.
-Increasing demands for drinking water from Falls Lake could have detrimental economic and public health consequences if sustainable policies are not proactively enacted, especially as the region grows and sess much more development.
+Demand for drinking water from Falls Lake will rise as Wake County’s population eventually doubles (currently growing by 63 people a day).
+Falls Lake was within six weeks of running dry during the record drought of 2007-8.
+Future drought will likely put lake supply at risk again, according to climatologists’ predictions.
+The City of Raleigh is considering options to increase water supply from Falls Lake.

-Without improvements to current wastewater treatment and stormwater practices, Falls Lake will remain impaired.
-Following 18 months of negotiations and input from local stakeholders, the NC Environmental Management Commission adopted rules taking effect January 15, 2011 which aim to reduce nitrogen and phosphorus significantly.
+The rules aim to reduce nitrogen and phosphorus significantly.
 DWQ developed the rules which break the cleanup process into two components, focusing first on the lower, less-polluted portion of the lake, and then moving upward to the poorest water quality in the upper basin.
-These rules address needed actions to be taken by local governments, new development, existing development, agriculture, and wastewater treatment in Durham, Orange, Granville, and Wake Counties until 2035.
+These rules call for actions to be taken by local governments, developers, existing development, agriculture, and wastewater treatment in Durham, Orange, Granville, and Wake Counties until 2035.
 The Upper Neuse River Basin Association – comprised of local governments surrounding Falls Lake – has undertaken new research to assess needs for updates to the rules.
 Also, the NC General Assembly mandated a review of rules as well, and changes to the rules are likely.
 However, because the clean-up was given a $1.5 billion price-tag, future attacks to weaken these important rules may occur.
-WakeUP Wake County continues to monitor and provide input in order to advocate for a clean Falls Lake.
+WakeUP continues to monitor and provide input in order to advocate for a clean Falls Lake.

 Presentations from WakeUP 2014 Water Quality Series: Clean Water, More Valuable than Oil: State Actions Affecting Your Water:

-Dr. JoAnn Burkholder, Director of the Center for Applied Aquatic Ecology, NC State University
+- Dr. JoAnn Burkholder, Director of the Center for Applied Aquatic Ecology, NC State University